Türmchen

 The Türmchen (Little tower) in Ehrenbach, an Ortsteil of Idstein, Hesse, Germany, is a fachwerk building from around 1780 that served various purposes.
-The listed historic monument has been a Protestant chapel from 1982.
+The listed historic monument has been a Protestant chapel since 1982.

 History

-The Türmchen was built around 1780 on an elevated property as a Hirtenhaus (shepherds' house).
+The Türmchen was built around 1780 on an elevated ground as a Hirtenhaus (shepherds' house).

 The building belongs to the town of Idstein.The street address is Malbachweg 1.
 In 19821, it was consecrated as a chapel, and now serves for monthly church services of the Oberauroff/Görsroth/Eschenhahn parish of the Protestant Church in Hesse and Nassau.
 The building was completely restored over two years beginning in 2019.
 It is a listed historic monument.

 Building

 The Türmchen is located on a level higher than the street, supported by a wall.
-Based on a high foundation of Bruchstein (quarry stone), it is a fachwerk (timber-framed) construction with a gable roof, with a ridge turret to the east.
-The slated little steeple explains the common name.
-The only entrance carrying on the south side is reached by stairs.
-An original second door was made a wall.
-The building houses a single simple rectangular room.
+Based on a high foundation of Bruchstein (quarry stone), it is a fachwerk (timber-framed) construction with a gable roof.
+The roof is built of timber cut in winter 1685/86.
+The slated ridge turret is much younger, built between 1737 and 1757.
+In was erected as a clock tower, long before the usage of the building as a church.
+It explains the common name.
+The only entrance on the south side is reached by stairs.
+An original second door was blocked.
+Nowadays, the building comprises only a single simple rectangular room.Two dividing walls were abolished for the conversion to religious use.